phones24/ep133-export-to-daw/README.md

 If you like this tool, please consider donating to support the development.
 Use "Donate" button on the [website](https://ep133-to-daw.cc/).

-Or here directly to Ko-fi:
+Or click to this Ko-fi button:

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/M4M11KIZGJ)